-Here are answers to the most frequently asked questions about virtual visits at UVA Health.
+Here are answers to the most frequently asked questions about virtual visits (appointments by video or phone call) at UVA Health.

 What is a virtual visit?

-A virtual visit is an appointment that occurs through either:
+A virtual visit is an appointment that happens through either:

 - Video (online using your computer, tablet, or smartphone)